ghost-writer-727/WC_Auto_Update_Order_Statuses_Over_Time/readme.md

 ## Description

-This PHP class is designed to automatically update WooCommerce order statuses that are over a certain number of days old.
+This PHP class is designed to automatically update WooCommerce order statuses that have gone a certain number of days since being updated.
 By default, it cancels pending orders after 90 days.

 ## Features

-- Automatically updates order statuses based on a set number of days.
+- Automatically updates order statuses based on a set number of days since update.
 - Allows customization of target statuses, new status, and limit.
 - Provides error handling and logging.
+- Provides *wc_auto_update_order_statuses_over_time* action hook at time of update for third-party integration.

 ## Requirements